Vesta: The Roman Goddess of the Home and the Hearth

 The Vestal Virgins

 Perhaps the most defining carriers of Vesta’s willpower were none other than her most dedicated followers known as the Vestals or, more specifically, the Vestal Virgins.
-As mentioned earlier, they were specialized priestesses dedicated to taking care of Vesta’s shrines and ensuring Rome’s prosperity.
+They were specialized priestesses dedicated to taking care of Vesta’s shrines and ensuring Rome’s prosperity.

 Though there were ranks higher than them, the Vestals were revered by the state.
 Their presence meant the unconditional happiness of Vesta and, subsequently, her blessings over the good people of Rome.
 The Vestals typically lived a relatively happy life due to their service.